 Invited speakers and presenters

-On occasion, Example School may invite external speakers or providers to deliver incursions, presentations, workshops and special programs for our students.
-Consistent with Department of Education and Training requirements, Example School will:
+On occasion, Maroona Primary School may invite external speakers or providers to deliver incursions, presentations, workshops and special programs for our students.
+Consistent with Department of Education and Training requirements, Maroona Primary School will:

 ensure that the content of presentations and programs by external providers contributes to the educational development of our students and is consistent with curriculum objectives

-ensure that any proposed visit, programs or content delivered by visitors complies with the requirement that education in Victorian government schools is secular [(apart from the provision of Special Religious Instruction) - delete this if your school does not offer SRI] and is consistent with the values of public education, Department policies and the Education and Training Reform Act 2006 (Vic).
+ensure that any proposed visit, programs or content delivered by visitors complies with the requirement that education in Victorian government schools is secular, and is consistent with the values of public education, Department policies and the Education and Training Reform Act 2006 (Vic).
 In particular, programs delivered by visitors are to be delivered in a manner that supports and promotes the principles and practice of Australian democracy including a commitment to:

 elected government